Airport Funding - Revenue Generation - Grant Applications - Master Plans

-Aimm identifies for every movement: the time, date, the specific aircraft call sign
+Aimm identifies for every movement (Takeoff, Landing and Touch-and-Go): the time, date, the specific aircraft call sign

-or flight number, (and in the case of major airlines, the actual aircraft that
+or flight number, (and if ADSB equipped, the actual aircraft that

 flew the sector on that occasion), aircraft weight, type of aircraft, aircraft operator with full name and address,